mfreed7/interestfor/README.md

 ## Implementation
-The polyfill adds event listeners to document.body that monitor for hover or keyboard events relevant fo the `interestfor` API.
+The polyfill adds event listeners to document.body that monitor for hover or keyboard events relevant for the `interestfor` API.
 When interesting events happen to elements with the `interestfor` attribute or elements that are the targets of those elements, it fires `interest` and `loseinterest` events on the target of the `interestfor` attribute.
 If the